milkyware/milkyware.github.io/_drafts/adding-release-please.md

 I've been using the **[Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet)** in various projects for a while now and stumbled across **[Release Please](https://github.com/googleapis/release-please)** being used to release the library.
 Preparing releases and ensuring they're accurate for what is included takes time and is often made difficult due to different styles of commit messages, so automating my release process and ensuring consistency is something I've wanted to look into for a while.

-For this post, I'll introduce Release Please and how i've implemented it in my projects as well as how I've added validation to ensure pull request commits remain consistent and conform to Release Please conventions.
+For this post, I'll introduce Release Please and how I've implemented it in my projects as well as how I've added validation to ensure pull request commits remain consistent and conform to Release Please conventions.

 ## Introducing Release Please